Kishwer Falkner, Baroness Falkner of Margravine

+In December 2020, she became chair of the Equality and Human Rights Commission (EHRC).
+Her appointment led to criticism both from her predecessor and staff members who said EHRC had become politicised and transphobic during her tenure.
+Other people have said that she is reversing the "politicising" of her predecessor.

+Early life and education

+Kishwer Falkner was born in Pakistan to a Muslim family who had left India at Partition.
+She was educated at St Joseph's Convent School, Karachi, an all-girls private Catholic school in Karachi.
+After living and working in the Middle East, Italy, France and Germany, she moved to the UK in the late 1970s.
+She studied international relations at the London School of Economics, graduating with a Bachelor of Science (BSc) degree in 1992.
+She also has a Master of Arts (MA) degree in international relations and European studies from the University of Kent.

+Career

-Prior to her ennoblement as a life peer with the title Baroness Falkner of Margravine, of Barons Court in the London Borough of Hammersmith and Fulham on 2 June 2004, Falkner worked for the Liberal Democrats in the House of Commons and party headquarters including as Director of International Affairs and Director of Policy.
+Falkner worked for the Liberal Democrats in the House of Commons and party headquarters including as Director of International Affairs and Director of Policy.
 She also worked at the Commonwealth Secretariat and as Chief Executive of Student Partnerships Worldwide.
 In February 2008 she was appointed as the inaugural chancellor of The University of Northampton.

-She is currently a member of the Bank of England's Enforcement Decision Making Committee.
-She is also a Visiting Professor at The Policy Institute at King's College London and an honorary associate of the National Secular Society.
+In 2018 she was appointed a member of the Bank of England's Enforcement Decision Making Committee.
+As of 2019 she was also an honorary associate of the National Secular Society.

-In December 2020, she became chair of the Equality and Human Rights Commission (EHRC).
-Her appointment led to criticism both from her predecessor and staff members who said EHRC had become politicised and transphobic during her tenure.

-Life

-Kishwer Falkner was born in Pakistan and after living and working in the Middle East, moved to the UK in the late 1970s.
-Falkner was educated at convent schools in Pakistan, the London School of Economics where she obtained a BSc (Econ) in International Relations and the University of Kent where she obtained an MA in International Relations and European Studies.

 Political career

 She joined the Liberal Democrats in the mid-1980s and worked for the party in several posts till 1999.
 Falkner contested Kensington and Chelsea in the 2001 General Election and was on the Liberal Democrats list for London in the 2004 European elections.

-Kishwer was the Liberal Democrats’ Director of International and European Affairs for several years, co-authoring much of the Party's policy on the European Union, and coordinating a joint response for European Liberals on issues related to Europe's structures and place in the world.
-Kishwer also worked for the Commonwealth Secretariat, where she continued to work on the broader issues of globalisation, democracy and development.
-In 2003–04, Kishwer was chief executive of a charity working with young people in some of the poorest parts of Africa and Asia.
+Falkner was the Liberal Democrats' Director of International and European Affairs for several years, co-authoring much of the Party's policy on the European Union, and coordinating a joint response for European Liberals on issues related to Europe's structures and place in the world.
+Falkner also worked for the Commonwealth Secretariat, where she continued to work on the broader issues of globalisation, democracy and development.
+In 2003–04, Falkner was chief executive of a charity working with young people in some of the poorest parts of Africa and Asia.

+On 2 June 2004, Falkner was ennobled as a life peer.
+From 2 June 2004 to 24 July 2019, she sat in the House of Lords as a Liberal Democrat peer.
+Then, from July 2019 to September 2020, she sat as a non-affiliated peer.
+Since 3 September 2020, she has sat as a crossbencher.

 EHRC head

 On 1 December 2020, she became chair of the Equality and Human Rights Commission (EHRC).

-Transphobia controversy
+In November 2024, Bridget Phillipson, the equalities minister, announced that Falkner’s four-year term would be extended for a further 12 months, with a new chair being sought to take office after Falkner's extended term ends.